ProjectLibertyLabs/gateway/docs/src/Support/Channels.md

 # Support Channels

 Need help with Gateway or working through the Frequency ecosystem?
-Lots of different options depending on your need.
+There are many different options to meet your needs.

 ## GitHub Issues